Most people take up running for mainly one reason: To Lose Weight.

 The truth is, we are not the same.

-I’m different.
 You are different.
-Everybody is different.

 What works the best for me regarding optimal health, energy and performance may not be the same of what works the best for you.